 Cortland Bancorp share dividends

-While Cortland Bancorp's payout ratio might seem low, this can signify that Cortland Bancorp is investing more in its future growth.
+While Cortland Bancorp's payout ratio might seem fairly standard, it's worth remembering that Cortland Bancorp may be investing much of the rest of its net profits in future growth.

 Have Cortland Bancorp's shares ever split?